 The ESM of an operating plant must:

 - appoint a person as the operator of the plant

 - submit an information notice whenever the operator, executive safety manager or operator's representative changes

 - ensure the operator of the plant has, for each stage of the plant, an SMS that effectively manages the risks associated with the plant

 - approve the SMS before it is put into effect.

-The operator is the person who has the role of being responsible for the management and safe operation of the operating plant.
+The operator is the person who is responsible for managing and ensuring the safe operation of the plant.

 The operator of an operating plant must:

-- when commissioning operating plant, or operating it for the first time in Queensland, provide a written report to the chief inspector within 20 days before starting operations
+- when commissioning operating plant, or operating it for the first time in Queensland, submit an information notice at least 20 business days before starting operations

 - for each stage of the plant, make an SMS that complies with s.
 675 of the P&G Act and, if the plant is used to explore for, extract, produce or release petroleum within coal seams, s.
 705C of the P&G Act